tfrce/call-congress/README.md

 * msg_invalid_zip: "Sorry, that zip code didn't work.
 Please try again."
 * msg_call_block_intro: "We'll now connect you to {{n_reps}} representatives.
 Press # for next rep."
 * msg_rep_intro: "We're now connecting you to {{name}}"
+* msg_special_call_intro: Optional: if an extra first call number is specified in the remote Google Spreadsheet, this text can be used to introduce the extra call.
+It's optional, and if not specified, we'll fall back to _msg_rep_intro_.
 * msg_between_thanks: You're doing great - here's the next call.
 * msg_final_thanks: Thank you!